 Helene has been promoting good nutrition and wellness for more than 20 years having worked as a nutritionist in community, clinical, corporate and retail environments.
 Helene joined the WIC community eight years ago, first as a high-risk nutritionist and then as WIC Director in New York City.
 Three years ago, Helene joined the WIC Association of NYS’s Board, and now serves as both a Provider for the MARO region and Secretary on the Executive Committee.
 When not working, Helene enjoys long hikes and practicing yoga.

-Andrea has been working in the WIC Program for 8 years as a Coordinator for Delaware Opportunities Inc. She lives in a rural area of Delaware County with her husband and two children.
-In December 2016, she was elected to serve as a Provider for the Capital Region and became the Chair of the Finance Committee in January 2018.
-Andrea is also a member of the Legislative Committee.
-As a Board member of the Association, she has been able to advocate for local agencies, and have seen positive changes in the program as a result.
+I've been working in the WIC Program for 8 years as a Coordinator for Delaware Opportunities Inc. I live in a rural area of Delaware County with my husband and two children.
+In December 2016, I was elected to serve as a Provider for the Capital Region.
+I became the Chair of the Finance Committee in January 2018.
+I'm also a member of the Legislative Committee.
+As a Board member of the Association, I've been able to advocate for local agencies, and have seen positive changes in the program as a result.

 Megan has been serving WIC families for nearly seven years as both a Nutritionist and Site Manager in Northern New York as part of the Central Region.
 Since 2015, she has been attending many state-wide meetings and training's in anticipation of the NYWIC Rollout.
 Since then, she has served as the local agency expert, helping to train and support her staff in NYWIC.
 Megan enjoys being able to represent the Central Region as a WIC Association Provider since December of 2016; and has been a member in both the Nutrition and Breastfeeding, and Marketing and Membership committees.
 She currently serves as the co-chair of the Consumer/Vendor committee.
 Megan continues to expand her professional development and passion in order to lead her WIC team in successfully supporting and serving our families.